liafailboy/MATH2605_project/README.md

 ## Sam

-Problems d) and e) and writing section 1 (Hilbert Matrix)
+Problems d) and e) and writing sections 1 (Hilbert Matrix) and 2 (Iterative Methods)

 ## Jessica

-Writing code to read/write matrix files, a), and writing sections 2 and 3 (Iterative Method and Power Method)
+Writing code to read/write matrix files, a), and writing section 3 (Power Method)

 ## Shotaro
 b) and c)